-- My sister, friend, mother wants a cat just like mine.
-See above.
+My sister, friend, mother wants a cat just like mine.

 Are you experienced?

-While yes, this is hopefully the way it will go, there are many things which can go wrong, which is why breeding should be left up to those with experience, or at least somebody who has an experienced mentor to help guide them.
+While yes, this is hopefully the way it will go, many things can go wrong, which is why breeding should be left up to those with experience, or at least somebody who has an experienced mentor to help guide them.